Chris Spires, AIF®, CRPS®

 Originally from Orlando, Florida, Chris was one of the original founders of Lakeview Capital.
 Chris has worked in the financial services industry for over 20 years, beginning his career as a financial advisor with A.G.
 Edwards, before moving his practice to Smith Barney.

 On a professional level, Chris thrives on the counseling and problem-solving aspects of managing client relationships.
 “I find that a deep client relationship is much more than numbers and projections.
 I never thought when I got in this business I would spend twice as much time discussing ‘life and family issues’ as I did market performance and retirement projections.
 I love diagnosing client issues and concerns, and working with them to resolve whatever worries them.”

 In addition to working with individuals and families, Chris is deeply involved in the Retirement Plan/401(k) Market and has extensive experience working with business owners and employees to maximize their employee benefits.
-As an independent advisor, Chris is “Vendor Agnostic” and is not required, nor incentivized, to work with any specific record keeper or vendor.
+As an independent advisor, Chris is “Vendor Agnostic” and is not required to work with any specific record keeper or vendor.

 Chris is a graduate of Florida State University, where he earned a degree in Economics.
 In addition, Chris holds the Accredited Investment Fiduciary (AIF) and Chartered Retirement Plans Specialist (CRPS) designations.